jamesorr/fastspline/README.md

 Fotran 90 and Matlab routines.

-The associated makefile also produces a shared object file, usable in python with the following command:
+The associated makefile also produces a shared object file, usable in python.
+Produce that with the standard command:

+  `make`

+Then once in python, just import with the following command:

   `from fastspline import mcspline`